rydercodes/rydercodes/README.md

   - Experienced in Tableau for data visualization and Apache AGE Viewer for graphs visualization and exploration of data for Apache AGE extension.
 - :gear: **Operating Systems**
   - Proficient in both Windows and Linux (Ubuntu) environments.
-- :memo: **Other**
+- :memo: **Version Control and Collaboration**
-  - Experienced in using Docker for containerization and Git for version control.
+  - Git: Experienced in utilizing Git for version control.
+- :memo: **Productivity Tools**
-  - Experienced in MS Office (Excel, Word, PowerPoint)
+  - MS Office (Excel, Word, PowerPoint): Proficient in using MS Office suite for various tasks such as data analysis, document creation, and presentation design.

 ---